Creamy Rice Pudding with Butterscotch Sauce – The Marriage from Two Perfect Desserts

-- In a heavy saucepan, bring the 2 c water, a pinch of salt and the cinnamon stick and anise stars to a simmer over high heat.
-Add the rice and simmer until it has absorbed the water, about 10 minutes.
+- In a saucepan, bring the water, pinch of salt, cinnamon stick, and anise stars to a simmer over high heat.
+Add the rice, reduce the heat to maintain a gently simmer and cook until it has absorbed the water, about 20-30 minutes.

-- Stir in the half and half and vanilla beans and carefully bring the mixture to a gentle boil over high heat.
+- Stir in the half & half and vanilla beans and increase the heat to bring the mixture to a gentle boil.
 Reduce the heat to a very gentle simmer and cook for 30 minutes, stirring occasionally (be sure to stir the bottom of the pan to prevent the rice from sticking; if it burns, you will need to start over).
-Depending on how quickly the rice absorbs the liquid, you may need to add a little more water or half and half as needed.
+Depending on how quickly the rice absorbs the liquid, you may need to add a little more water or half and half.

 Make the Butterscotch Sauce

 - In a heavy saucepan, melt the butter over low-medium heat.
 Just before butter is completely melted, add the brown sugar, stirring to completely moisten the sugar.